willardy/zssn/README.md

 ZSSN (Zombie Survival Social Network)
 ================

-Zssd development in Laravel 6.5 with database PostgreSql 10.
+Zssn development in Laravel 6.5 with database PostgreSql 10.

 ## How to install